lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Vue/README.md

 ## The logic

 Here is what we have to do:
-- Check the status of the "Check All" checkbox clicked.
+- Check the status of the "Check All" checkbox.
 - If it's checked, then, for all the checkbox targets, we will change their `checked` attribute to `true`
 - If it isn't checked, then, for all the checkbox targets, we will change their `checked` attribute to `false`

 ## Select the `div`

-To be able to interact with the DOM, we will need a `el` options inside our `new Vue({})` instance to select the div we want to interact with.
+To be able to interact with the DOM, we will need an `el` option inside our `new Vue({})` instance to select the div we want to interact with.
 This time, we can select the whole container so that we can interact with all the elements inside.

 ## Listen to an event
-In order to handle the click event happens on the `check-all` checkbox, we will need an event handler here.
-Hence, whenever the `check-add` checkbox is clicked, a method (`checkAllBoxes`) is triggered to help us there to implement the logic.
+In order to handle the click event happening on the `check-all` checkbox, we will need an event handler here.
+Hence, whenever the `check-all` checkbox is clicked, a method (`checkAllBoxes`) is triggered to help us execute the logic.

-Instead of `querySelector` and `addEventListener`, do you still remember how we handling events using Vue?
+Instead of `querySelector` and `addEventListener`, do you still remember how we handle events using Vue?

-And then, we can add a `method` option in our `new Vue({})` instance and edit the `checkAllBoxes` method there.
+You should then add a `method` option in our `new Vue({})` instance and edit the `checkAllBoxes` method there.

 <details>
   <summary markdown='span'>Hint</summary>

-  We can attach `v-on:click` or `@click` in shortcut on `check-all` checkbox to listen to its `click` event.
+  We can attach `v-on:click` or `@click` as shortcut on the `check-all` checkbox to listen to its `click` event.

   ```html
   <input id='check-all' type="checkbox" class="form-check-input" @click="checkAllBoxes">